sybrew/the-seo-framework/readme.txt

 	* Open Graph support for Easy Digital Downloads (EDD v2.9+) "downloads" attribute for `og:type`.
 	* We reintroduced the hyphen, it is now safe from incorrect texturization!
 		* Your titles and descriptions will now have the hyphen preserved as entered, making the pixel counter more accurate.
-		* However, when more than one sequential hyphen is enter, it will still be texturized by WordPress.
+		* However, when more than one sequential hyphen is entered, it will still be texturized by WordPress.
 	* Title and description related SEO Bar tests for unsupported transformative syntax.
 Mainly detecting syntax from Yoast SEO and SEOPress, making your migration to the better plugin more manageable.
 		* The test runs after your filters do.
 So, if you've added transformative syntax filters to the right hook, you shouldn't receive any SEO Bar related errors.
 * **Improved:**
 	* Subdirectory issue tests for the robots.txt output is no longer cached and is now more accurate.
 	* Implemented WordPress 5.4/Gutenberg 9.4 styling guidelines for the post-SEO box editor.
 		* Also improved the painting performance by removing a redundant flexbox wrap.
 		* N.B.
-Advanced Custom Fields overrides the metabox handler styling globally.
+Advanced Custom Fields overrides the meta box handler styling globally.
 So, that's a thing.
 	* Thanks to cleaning up leftover IE11 support, the Post SEO Settings header-navigation items can now have their text collapse vertically, as was initially intended.
 		* The collapsing now happens 4px before the text touches the icon (instead of 0px).
 Much neater.
 	* Before fetching images from the content, various tags are stripped.
 This prevents sharing tracking images from donation forms, for example.